Assessing and coding parental income for ABSTUDY, Assistance for Isolated Children (AIC) and Youth Allowance (YA) 108-02010090

 When the review date on the NHI screen is reached, a letter is issued requesting verification of the estimated income.
 If there is no reply within 21 days, the customer's payment automatically suspends PIE - Failed to verify Parental Income.
 If the evidence is still not available, an extension may be given to restore the customer's payments.
 For ABSTUDY Living Allowance, when the review date on the NHI screen is reached, a Manual Follow-up (MFU) is created with the review reason PIT Estimate Reminder PIT Estimate Review.
 This MFU is not required and can be cancelled.
 Procedure ends here until verification of actual income supplied.
 For AIC ABA: Suitable proof of income must be supplied for payment of ABA.
 If the Annual Board Fees amount on the EILA screen:

 Notice of Assessment (NOA) consideration: A superannuation withdrawal under the First Home Super Saver (FHSS) Scheme is not included as assessable income for calculating the Parental Income Test.
-The treatment of these withdrawals is different between Services Australia and the ATO:
+The treatment of these withdrawals is different between Services Australia and the Australian Tax Office (ATO):

-If the parent(s)/guardian(s)' FAO Income for Previous Year (FIPY) screen has been updated with verified actual income, use this information.
-However, if the parent/guardian contacts:
+If the parent(s)/guardian(s)' FAO Income for Previous Year (FIPY) screen displays actual income, use this information.
+However, if the parent/guardian contacts and they have any of the following income estimates recorded on their family assistance record:

 In Process Direct (ABSTUDY and YA):